onlineconf/onlineconf/README.md

 * Text - a text, can be multiline;
 * JSON - JSON-encoded field;
 * YAML - a field stored, edited and viewed as YAML.
 Applications will receive it transcoded to JSON to simplify usage;
-* Template - a text template where other parameters and a hostname/ip of a target server can be substituted;
+* Template - a text template where other parameters, a hostname/ip of a target server or variables from `variables` section of *onlineconf-updater* configuration file can be substituted;
 * Symlink - a symbolic link to another parameter similar to symlinks of Unix systems;
 * Case - a conditional value, works as the switch operator;
 * Various types of lists: a simple comma-separated list, *ip:port* pairs separated by a comma and *ip:ports* pairs separated by a semicolon (where ports are separated by a comma).

+## Authentication

+Right now two authentication methods are supported:

+* `mysql` - credentials are stored in MySQL table.
+Table structure and password hashing method are inherited and compatible with module `mod_auth_mysql` of Apache httpd.

+* `header` - authentication is performed by a reverse proxy deployed in front of *onlineconf-admin*.
+In case of success it adds additional HTTP header with username (and signature, optionally).

-## Access control
+## Authorization

 Any parameter of the tree can be configured to be readable and writable by a specific group of users.
 Access rights are inherited by children parameters from the parent.
 Any user who can edit a parameter can delegate an access to another group of users.